MKWorldWide/Serafina/@lessons-learned.md

 6. **Documentation Matters**: Good documentation helps with maintenance and onboarding
 7. **Performance Matters**: Optimize for performance from the start
 8. **Community Feedback**: Listen to and incorporate community feedback
+9. **Infrastructure as Code**: Use infrastructure as code for reproducible deployments
+10. **Monitoring is Critical**: Comprehensive monitoring enables proactive issue resolution

 ### 🎯 Future Improvements